SKULabs is a great solution to overselling problems but given the right circumstances there is still room for overselling.

 What to do when you've oversold

-- Use the lightning icon next to all stock levels under the "Listings" section on the product's page in SKULabs.
+- Use the lightning icon next to all stock levels under the "Listings" section on the item's page in SKULabs.
 This will ensure we've recently pushed accurate inventory out to all of your listings.

 - Let SKULabs support know.
 Provide a SKU and allow us to review the logs we have that led up to the issue.
 It can take several hours to analyze the data we have and build a breakdown of the final moments leading up to the overselling situation but we're guaranteed to get to the source of the issue.

-Create a reservation strategy
+Create a safety stock reservation strategy

 - Sell out faster on marketplaces tracking seller performance using stock rules with additional reserves for those channels.
 Preferably Amazon, Jet, Walmart, eBay, Other in that order.